AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 - [x] Fn-P = Pause — works, but VoodooPS2 maps it to brightness up.
   - Same, remapped to F16.
 - [x] Fn-S = SysRq — works.
   - Curiously, it shows as Opt-F18.
-Probably intended to work as magic SysRq?
+Probably intended to work as Magic SysRq key?
 Not remapping.
 - [x] Fn-4 = Sleep — works, **requires YogaSMC** or certain SSDT patch. we'll be using YogaSMC anyway.
 - [x] Fn-Left/Right = Home/End — works.
-- [x] PrnScr — works, not used in system.
+- [x] PrtSc — works, not used in system.
   - Remapped to RightCmd.
   - Optionally it can be remapped to high F key, e.g. F20, and used to take screenshots or whatever.
 - [x] Ctrl-Ins — for *some* reason works as power button?
   - Actually this is correct behaviour.
 Insert doubles as Media Eject key, which is used in a bunch of [default Apple shortcuts](https://support.apple.com/en-us/HT201236) for sleep/reboot/power.
-Might be unexpected to user — e.g. Ctrl-Cmd-Insert will cause reboot.
+  - Might be unexpected to user — e.g. Ctrl-Cmd-Insert will cause reboot.
   - One option (provided but commented out in SSDT-KEYMAP) is to remap it to Numpad Ins.

 I suspect that YogaSMC events can somehow be used, but how exactly is unclear.

-Display brightness stuff: BrightnessKeys kext connects to Fn-F5/F6 which output EC queries.
+Display brightness stuff: BrightnessKeys kext connects to Fn-F5/F6, which output EC queries.
 Meanwhile, VoodooPS2 additionally maps brightness up/down to ADB keys 0x71/0x6b (F15/F14).

 Fn-4 — can crash system without patches.
 System shuts down and on start gives CMOS checksum error.
 As I've read somewhere, it's caused by key sending system into non-standard sleep mode.
 This can be fixed either with SSDT edit ([TODO] try to find that information again) or simply by installing YogaSMC.